 purposes, basic editing is beneficial to the replay process as long as

-of live replay.
-Sport makes it practical for the live replay operator to
+task of live replay.
+Sport makes it practical for the live replay

-create the highlights package by simplifying the way it is done.
-Two
+operator to create the highlights package by simplifying the way it is

-basic tasks are required to create an effective highlights package,
+done.
+Two basic tasks are required to create an effective highlights

-marking clips (cue points), and placing them in the timeline of the
+package, marking clips (cue points), and placing them in the timeline

-highlights package.
-Sport implements the marking of clips in a highly
+of the highlights package.
+Sport implements the marking of clips in a

-effective way, and facilitates placing them into the highlights package
+highly effective way, and facilitates placing them into the highlights

-clip to be placed at the end of the clips already in a particular
+created clip to be placed at the end of the clips already in a

-playlist of clips with a simple keystroke sequence, namely hold ENTER
+particular playlist of clips with a simple keystroke sequence, namely

-and hit PLAYLIST.
-This results in a natural order of highlights elements
+hold ENTER and hit PLAYLIST.
+This results in a natural order of

 Clips, or cue points, are snippets of action defined by timecode